Overkill (band): Early years and Feel the Fire (1980–1986)

 Bassist D.D.
-Verni (right) gave vocalist Bobby Ellsworth the nickname "Blitz" due to his over the top lifestyle.
+Verni (right) gave frontman Bobby Ellsworth the nickname "Blitz" due to his over the top lifestyle.

 Overkill was formed in 1980 by members of the punk band the Lubricunts, which featured bassist D.D.
 Verni and drummer Rat Skates.
 Verni and Skates placed an ad looking for a guitarist and lead singer, which was answered by guitarist Robert Pisarek and singer Bobby Ellsworth, and the first incarnation of Overkill was formed.
-After rejecting several names, including Virgin Killer, the band settled on Overkill, named after Motörhead's second album.
+After rejecting several names (including Virgin Killer), the band settled on Overkill, naming it after Motörhead's second album.

 Early on, they covered punk songs by the Ramones, the Dead Boys and others.
 By late 1980, the band's setlist included songs by bands such as Motörhead (including songs from Overkill and half of the Ace of Spades album), Judas Priest ("Tyrant" in particular), and Riot.
 Along with the influx of heavy metal covers, the band still played a smattering of punk covers, with extra distortion, intensity, and speed.
 In 1981, the band went through a succession of guitarists after Pisarek left, first being replaced by Dan Spitz (who later joined Anthrax) and Anthony Ammendola, then Rich Conte and Mike Sherry, before settling with Bobby Gustafson in late 1982.
 Around this time, the band started writing original songs, including "Grave Robbers" (later renamed "Raise the Dead"), "Overkill", and "Unleash the Beast (Within)".
 More songs followed, including "Death Rider" (1981) and "Rotten to the Core" (1982).
-As the band continued to write original material, they became a staple at clubs in New York and New Jersey, such as L'Amour.
+As the band continued to write original material, they became a staple at clubs in New York and New Jersey, including L'Amour.